Meghana200607/Object-detection/README.md

 ## ⚠️ Important Note

-Although this project is referred to as Person Detection, it is technically an Object Detection Project, since YOLOv5 detects multiple object classes by default.
+It is technically an Object Detection Project, since YOLOv5 detects multiple object classes by default.
 Person detection is achieved by focusing on the person class from the detected outputs.

 ## ✅ Results